conradhalling/jekyll-theme-chirpy/_posts/2025-02-06-my-computers.md

 time-share computer at Oregon State University.

-In college, I purchased a magnetic card-programmable [HP-67 calculator](https://www.hpmuseum.org/hp6797.htm) calculator for $495 and used it in my physics, chemistry, and statistics courses, writing and saving small programs on the magnetic cards.
+In college, I purchased a magnetic card-programmable [HP-67 calculator](https://www.hpmuseum.org/hp6797.htm) for $495 and used it in my physics, chemistry, and statistics courses, writing and saving small programs on the magnetic cards.